-- Grant requests must include the creation and development of projects that improve, expand, and maintain healthy urban trees on California school campuses. - The amount requested per planning project shall be between \$75,000 and \$1,500,000.
-The amount requested cannot exceed \$100,000 per school campus included in the project.
-For example, a \$1,500,000 project must include 15 or more campuses. - Campuses included in the applications must be listed by name in the grant application. - The project must be located in or immediately adjacent to an "urban area" or "urban cluster" as defined by the U.S. Census Bureau.
-(U.S. Census Bureau's Urban and Rural). - The project must have a commitment for active participation from school staff and the school district and must show that the (school) community where the project will occur was, and will continue to be, authentically engaged about the project - The school district and campus must have or develop policies, best practices, and staff for tree/landscape maintenance, budget, and goals expressed and adopted in long-term plans. - The applicant must comply in all respects with all applicable local and county ordinances, and all applicable state and federal laws and regulations, including the California Environmental Quality Act (CEQA). - Projects shall include an education and outreach component.
+- Grant requests must include the creation and development of projects that improve, expand, and maintain healthy urban trees on California school campuses. - The amount requested per planning project shall be between \$75,000 and \$3,000,000.
+The amount requested cannot exceed \$200,000 per school campus included in the project.
+For example, a \$3,000,000 project must include 15 or more campuses. - Campuses included in the applications must be listed by name in the grant application. - The project must be located in or immediately adjacent to an "urban area" or "urban cluster" as defined by the U.S. Census Bureau.
+(U.S. Census Bureau's Urban and Rural). - The project must have a commitment for active participation from school staff and the school district and must show that the (school) community where the project will occur was, and/or will continue to be, authentically engaged about the project.
+CAL FIRE staff shall be invited to project (planning) meetings with school community members and reports including sign-in sheets of meetings have to be submitted as part of progress reporting. - The school district and campus must have or develop policies, best practices, and staff for tree/landscape maintenance, budget, and goals expressed and adopted in long-term plans. - The applicant must comply in all respects with all applicable local and county ordinances, and all applicable state and federal laws and regulations, including the California Environmental Quality Act (CEQA). - Projects shall include an education and outreach component.
 Not more than 20% of grant funds may be used for this component.
-This component, as part of the overall project, may be shown as project match dollars by the applicant if so desired. - All campus designs must be created or approved by a landscape architect or other qualified professional. - Tree planting sites must be 36ft in area at minimum, and no less than 3ft in width on any side.
-Larger is highly preferred. - Soil volume recommendations to facilitate tree survival and optimal growth are: - Small-stature species: at least 100ft available soil volume - Medium-stature species: at least 500ft available soil volume - Large-stature species: at least 1,000ft available soil volume - A soil depth of more than 4ft is not regarded as a further improvement of rooting space - Trees and plant materials selected shall be climate appropriate and well suited to the site.
+This component, as part of the overall project, may be shown as project match dollars by the applicant if so desired. - All campus designs must be created or approved by a landscape architect or other qualified professional. - Applicants must show who will provide technical assistance such as an International Society of Arboriculture (ISA) certified arborist or other qualified, CAL FIRE approved, professional, either on staff or as consultant during project design, species selection, and project implementation including ensuring quality stock is being planted. - Tree planting sites must be 36ft in area at minimum, and no less than 3ft in width on any side.
+Larger is highly preferred. - Soil volume recommendations to facilitate tree survival and optimal growth are: - Small-stature species: at least 100ft available soil volume - Medium-stature species: at least 500ft available soil volume - Large-stature species: at least 1,000ft available soil volume - A soil depth of more than 4ft is not regarded as a further improvement of rooting space

+- Trees and plant materials selected shall be climate appropriate and well suited to the site.
 One measure of this is that tree and plant species selected are classified as very low, low, or moderate water use species in the WUCOLS IV or are justified for the planting site(s) selected and as approved by CAL FIRE. - Awarded projects shall comply with the Model Water Efficient Landscape Ordinance or the local agency landscape water ordinance and shall use drought-tolerant plantings, as appropriate.